A SENSORY EXPERIENCE IN THE FOOD MUSEUM

 Code Noir: A culinary exploration of the Caribbean

-On the 1st of October chef, food stylist and culinary activist, Lelani Lewis will take us on an exploration through the culinary history of the Caribbean to investigate the effects of colonialism in modern day society.
+On the 1st of October chef, food stylist and culinary activist, Lelani Lewis took us on an exploration through the culinary history of the Caribbean to investigate the effects of colonialism in modern day society.
 Food is a powerful connector allowing us to connect despite our perceived differences.
 Using food to present some of these key historical events allows us to reconcile with the dark past of colonialism- making it more digestable.

 WHY CODE NOIR?